Waseca Subdivision: Decline of the Chicago and North Western

 Passenger train service continued on the line from its formation until July 23, 1963 when the Rochester 400 made its final run.
 Amtrak's Empire Builder still runs along Canadian Pacific's River Sub, adjacent to the Waseca Sub at Minnesota City Junction.
 That train uses the former Milwaukee Road Hiawatha route between Saint Paul and Chicago.

 Chicago and North Western continued to operate the line across southern Minnesota and South Dakota until the 1986.
 The Dakota, Minnesota and Eastern Railroad was formed and took over the line in September of that year.
 Nine years later, the C&NW itself was acquired by the Union Pacific Railroad.

 Proposed Powder River extension; sale to Canadian Pacific

-Starting in the late 1990s, DM&E began work on an extension from the western end of its line in South Dakota to coal mines in the Powder River Basin, and hoped to run coal trains along this route.
+Starting in the late 1990s, DM&E began work on an extension from the western end of its line in South Dakota to coal mines in the Powder River Basin, intending to run coal trains along this route.
 The city of Rochester and the Mayo Clinic objected to this and asked the Surface Transportation Board to compel the railroad to construct a lengthy bypass of the city for coal trains and through freights.
 Rochester and Mayo lost this fight, as the Surface Transportation Board and the courts approved the DM&E's Powder River expansion without requiring a bypass.